 We regularly go on welly walks around the school grounds so please provide your child with a pair of named wellies and a waterproof all in one suit.
-These will be kept in our welly wardrobe / shed in our outside area.
+These will be kept in our welly rack / on our pegs.

 Other useful information